Briantam0422/chatapp-frontend/README.md

 6. Live chat
    1. real time message
 7. Multiple user in a room
-   1. A chat room supports multiple user in a room
+   1. A chat room supports multiple users in a room